pathos41/Todo-List-Project/README.md

  Created and modified RESTful API document through Swagger, and used AJAX to make API calls in the application.

- Connected to MongoDB using Mongoose, and implemented CRUD on the todo data.
+ Connected to MongoDB using Mongoose, and implemented CRUD operations on the todo data.